-See annex 5.X.A1 for propeller approval procedures and criteria.
+See Annex 5X for propeller approval procedures and criteria.

 Note: The approval of a propeller refers only to the manufacturer and type.
 Under no circumstances can the F3T ApsCom be held responsible for the safety of an individual propeller.

 In all cases, it is the competitor's responsibility to ensure that any propeller he uses is safe.